ERIS-Team-TelerikAcademy/ERIS-App/README.md

 Teamwork project for the course "Web services & cloud" 2015 @ TelerikAcademy.

 ## Description
-The idea behind our application is to server as a social network for "special" services.
+The idea behind our application is to serve as a social network for "special" services.
 The network has two types of user: a hitman or a client.

 - Hitmen offer their services to clients via *contracts*.
 - Client chooses a hitman and sends a contract offer.